Dual Enrollment - University of Valley Forge

 • Letter of recommendation from a teacher or administrator

 This course stresses the writing process and introduces the skills necessary to conduct college-level research.
 Emphasis is placed on argumentative and analytical writing supported by research.
+A passing grade of C- or higher is required.
+Students will receive a final grade of A, B, C, or F.

-HIS 233 U.S. History – Colonization to Reconstruction 3 credits
+HIS 233 U.S. History: Colonization to Reconstruction 3 credits

 A survey of the major events and individuals in United States history from Colonization to Reconstruction.
 Critically examines various topics of interpretive interest in American history such as the coming of the Europeans, Puritanism, religious freedom, the American Revolution, slavery, immigration, industrialization, urbanization, the Civil War, and Reconstruction.

-MTH 123 Quantitative Reasoning 3 credits
+MTH 123 Quantitative Reasoning (requires placement exam or SAT/ACT) 3 credits

 This course applies mathematics to life skill areas for personal and professional use with an emphasis in problem-solving.